chainguard-dev/edu/content/chainguard/migration/migrating-php.md

 When migrating from distributions that are not based on the `apk` ecosystem, you'll need to update your Dockerfile accordingly.
 Our high-level guide on [Migrating to Chainguard Images](https://edu.chainguard.dev/chainguard/migration-guides/migrating-to-chainguard-images/) contains details about distro-based migration and package compatibility when migrating from Debian, Ubuntu, and Red Hat UBI base images.

 ## Installing PHP Extensions
 Wolfi offers several PHP extensions as optional packages you can install with `apk`.
-Because PHP extensions are system-level packages, they require `apk` which is only available in our **builder** images (`latest-dev` and `latest-fpm-dev`).
+Because PHP extensions are system-level packages, they require `apk` which is only available in our **builder** images.
 The following extensions are already included within all Chainguard PHP Image variants:

 - `php-mbstring`
 - `php-curl`